Photo credit: Sharon Gaietto, M. Zimmerman, Jayne Hansen, Nancy Cantrell, Jennifer Stillerman

 Pool Play

-If the score is tied at the end of regulation or reaches its time limit, one extra inning will be played using the international tie breaker.
+If the score is tied at the end of regulation or reaches its time limit, extra innings will be played using the international tie breaker.
 See below.
+A new inning begins at the time the third out is recorded.

 International Tie-Breaker: Extra-Inning Rule

-If the game remains tied after the completion of six (10U – 12U) or seven innings (14U – 16U), the following procedures will be implemented during extra innings:
+If the game remains tied after the completion of six (10U-12U) or seven innings (14U-18U), the following procedures will be implemented during extra innings:

 Pace of Play